Skip to contents

 labs(x = NULL,

-y = "Percent of population in Kansas",
+y = "Percent of population in Montana",

 theme(legend.position = "bottom")

 The eBird Status and Trends website provides regional summary statistics at the country and state/province level for each species.
 For example, we can use the regional stats to see that 33% of the non-breeding population of Golden Eagle falls within the United States.
-The website also allows users to draw their own customs polygons to get summary statistics. within these polygons.
+The website also allows users to draw their own customs polygons to get summary statistics within these polygons.
 However, there are cases where you may want to estimate regional summary statistics in a way that isn’t supported by the website.
 Here we’ll provide a few examples for calculating the proportion of population within a region.
 We’ll use Golden Eagle for these examples.

 ebirdst_download_status("Golden Eagle")